Dr. Meg Domino, Executive Director, New Canaan CARES

 Mr. West is a global business executive with expertise in finance and operations in the healthcare, media and entertainment industries.
 He currently serves as President and Chief Financial Officer of Oscar, a health insurance provider that is revolutionizing the industry through technology, data and design.
 Prior to his current role, Mr. West served as Chief Operating Officer and Chief Financial Officer of Nielsen, an $18 billion global media data & analytics public company (NYSE: NLSN) where he was responsible for 30,000 employees in over 100 countries.
 Before joining Nielsen in 2007, Mr. West spent 16 years as a finance executive at General Electric Co.
 Mr. West is currently on the advisory board and former director and treasurer of Future 5, a nonprofit organization supporting underprivileged high school students in Fairfield County, Connecticut.

-Ms. West has sixteen years of executive finance and mentoring experience.
-Her education includes a BA Finance and Masters of Human Resources and Labor Relations from Michigan State University.
-Ms. West spent fifteen years as a finance executive at General Electric Co., a $117 billion global company (NYSE: GE) where she was actively involved in the GE Women’s Network as an executive mentor.
-Four years ago, she founded LiveGirl to “pay it forward” and mentor the next generation of female leaders.
-Ms. West also serves as the Vice Chairman for the New Canaan Public Schools Board of Education.
-She is happily married with three children (ages 16, 14, and 10) and lives in New Canaan, Ct.
+Ms. West has over 20 years of executive finance and leadership development experience.
+Her education includes a BA Finance and Masters of Human Resources and Leadership Development from Michigan State University.
+Ms. West spent 15 years as a finance executive at General Electric Co., a $117 billion global company (NYSE: GE) where she was actively involved in the GE Women’s Network as a mentor.
+Four years ago, she founded LiveGirl to “pay it forward” and prepare the next generation of female leaders.
+She is married with three children (ages 17, 14, and 11) and lives in New Canaan, Connecticut, where she serves as an elected official on the New Canaan Public Schools Board of Education.